 Discover it® Miles

 The Discover it® Miles card is a niche card that allows users to earn rewards that they can apply to travel purchases or redeem as cash back.
 This card really shines in its first 12 months, as Discover will match all of the miles that you earned in the 1st year of card ownership.
 The Discover it® Miles offers a rate of 1.5X miles for every $1 spent.
 And, since it’s a Discover card, they’ll match your rewards at the end of the first year.
-If you are looking for a straightforward card with no annual fee that offers an incredible amount of flexibility in how you redeem your rewards, this card is for you.
+If you are looking for a straightforward card with see terms that offers an incredible amount of flexibility in how you redeem your rewards, this card is for you.

 There is no minimum amount required for redemption, and there’s no fee to redeem points for cash or airline miles.